Understanding private credit: how it works, benefits and risks

 All-in yield at entry — US senior private debt vs US broadly syndicated loans

 In the public markets, credit rating agencies assign ratings to indicate the creditworthiness or quality, and hence riskiness, of the instrument and borrower.
-In contrast, most private debt borrowers are unrated, weaker credit profiles than speculative-grade companies, and may be highly leveraged — the fund managers will therefore need to conduct a robust ratings analysis.
+In contrast, most private debt borrowers are unrated.

-Investors should ideally invest only in well-structured, professionally managed assets that have undergone a thorough credit assessment, Abrdn suggests.
-Fund managers have to conduct extensive due diligence to screen out borrowers that are too risky and focus on downside protections.
+Investors should ideally invest only with experienced through-the-cycle managers with the expertise to underwrite thorough credit assessments.
+Extensive due diligence should be conducted to screen out borrowers that are too risky and focus on downside protections.

-Endowus keeps fund-level fees as low as possible by working with fund managers to access their lower-fee share classes and with our industry-first practice of rebating 100% Cashback on trailer fees to our clients.
+We keep fund-level fees as low as possible by working with fund managers to access their lower-fee share classes and we do not charge any upfront subscription fees or redemption fees.

-Click here to get started a better way to manage your wealth.
+Click here to get started on a better way to manage your wealth.

 <divider><divider>